 The consequences of these unnecessary pleas or unjust convictions can last a lifetime.
 These crimes carry heavy fines, mandatory classes that last a year, and jail and prison sentences, and they are defined as crimes of moral turpitude.
 Moreover, some of them can be “strike” offenses for purposes of the Three Strikes Law.
 Domestic Violence crimes also can have grave immigration consequences and can lead to deportation from the United States.
 Many times, when children are involved, a conviction of a Domestic Violence crime in Los Angeles can even mean losing custody of your kids.

 In Los Angeles, the police’s main priority after that fateful 911 call is made is to make an arrest.
 The prosecution’s priority is making sure that they get some type of conviction.
 The system is not interested in what really happened in the relationship, what the fight was really about, that the “victim” was actually the instigator, or that he or she was the aggressor and you were trying to defend yourself.
-Unfortunately, there are no real safeguards in the system to protect innocent men and women from being accused and charged of something they did not do.
+Unfortunately, there are no real safeguards in the system to protect innocent men and women from being accused and charged with something they did not do.
 And even more unfortunate is that gender often plays a key role in Domestic Violence cases: men are almost always the accused.
 Whoever made the 911 call will almost always be defined as the “victim,” and that means that if you were not the one who made the call, you will be the one arrested when the police arrive.

 THE CHARGES CANNOT BE DROPPED